🔼 Spirituality and Divination: An Inner Journey

 "Element Balancing Ritual" (Duration: 10-15 min)

 Arrange the solids in a circle around you.
-Sit in the center and close your eyes.
+Sit in the center, close your eyes.

 Visualize each element: fire, earth, air, water, ether.

-Pass each solid through your hands one by one, breathing deeply.
-Finish by holding the dodecahedron and stating an intention or prayer.
+Hold each solid one by one in your hands, breathing deeply.
+Finish by holding the dodecahedron and formulating an intention or prayer.

-Symbolism : The 12 branches symbolize harmony, cosmic balance, the 12 chakras or the 12 sacred rays.
+Symbolism: The 12 points symbolize harmony, cosmic balance, the 12 chakras, or the 12 sacred rays.

-The star evokes the energy of Sirius, believed to elevate consciousness and awaken ancient wisdom.
+The star evokes the energy of Sirius, said to elevate consciousness and awaken ancient wisdom.

-The virtues vary slightly depending on the stone used, but in general, the 12-pointed star of Sirius is reputed to:
+The virtues vary slightly depending on the stone used, but in general, the 12-pointed star of Sirius is reputed for:

-Promotes connection with higher planes and spirit guides.
-Activates the higher chakras, including the crown chakra and the soul star chakra.
+Promotes connection with higher planes and spiritual guides.
+Activates the upper chakras, notably the crown chakra and the soul star chakra.

 Cleanses energy fields.
-Dispels stagnant or negative energies in a room or on a person.
+Dissipates stagnant or negative energies in a room or on a person.

 Harmonization

-Serves as a "vibrational key" to activate galactic or karmic memories linked to Sirius.
-Can be used for stellar or Akashic meditations.
+Serves as a "vibrational key" to activate galactic or karmic memories related to Sirius.
+Can be used for stellar or akashic meditations.

 12. Merkabah, 8-pointed star:

 In Hebrew, "Merkabah" means "chariot" or "vehicle."
-Literally: "heavenly chariot" or vehicle of light .
+Literally: "celestial chariot" or vehicle of light.

-Shape: Two tetrahedra (triangular-based pyramids) nested in 3D, forming a tetrahedral star.
+Shape: Two interlocking tetrahedrons (triangular-based pyramids) in 3D, forming a tetrahedral star.
 Symbol of union between masculine (ascending) and feminine (descending) energies.
-Represents the body-mind-soul fusion and the heaven-earth connection.
+Represents the fusion of body–mind–soul and the connection between heaven and earth.

 Spiritual and energetic virtues: